Information for patients having an operation / procedure as an inpatient

 What should I do when I return home?

-What symptoms of DVT and PE should I look out for and what should I do if I get them?
+What symptoms of DVT and PE should I look out for?
+What should I do if I get them?

 Symptoms of DVT